 4. Indulge in a soak at Thermae Bath Spa

 After you’ve seen how the Roman baths work, it’s time to experience their restorative powers in action.
-Queues are long and slow (people don’t really want to leave once they’re in, but who can blame them?) but Thermae Bath Spa is the UK’s only natural thermal spa – and it’s a gooden.
+Queues are long and slow (people don’t really want to leave once they’re in, and who can blame them?) but Thermae Bath Spa is the UK’s only natural thermal spa – and it’s a good’un.
 A stylish fusion of glass, stone, light and water, the spa is unexpectedly contemporary given the city’s overall historical feel.
 Unwind in one of the two baths (there’s one indoors and another on the rooftop) which are fed by the naturally warm, mineral-rich waters that run beneath the city.
 When sufficiently relaxed, don your slippers and robe and sink a little deeper into tranquility with a trip to the spa’s multi-sensory wellness suite…

 5. Potter about town

 Spectacularly pretty and adorably bijou, Bath is a walking city through and through.
 Cobbled streets, Georgian stone architecture, and lush greenery form the perfect backdrop for an aimless stroll.
 Allow yourself to be enticed by the quirky items in the windows of Bath’s independent shops before heading to The River Avon for a peaceful waterside ramble away from the flurry of tourists in the city centre.